Garu-Tempane District

 Garu-Tempane District is a former district that was located in Upper East Region, Ghana.
 Originally it was formerly part of the then-larger Bawku East District in August 2004.
 However, on 15 March 2018, it was split out into two new districts: Garu District (capital: Garu) and Tempane District (capital: Tempane).
 The district assembly was located in the eastern part of Upper East Region and had Garu as its capital town.
+It borders Burkina Faso to the north.

+Most residents are engaged in peasant farming and trading.
+Major crops include millet, sorghum, maize, rice, and groundnuts.

+Like many rural areas in Ghana, the district faces challenges in healthcare access and infrastructure.
+The road network in the community is bad.

+The area is home to various ethnic groups, including the Bissa, Mossi, Kusasi, Yaana, Mamprusi and the Bimoba people.